jplaroche2000/coherence-hotkeys/README.md

 ## Prerequisites

-- the cache's backing map must be configured to use a local cache (local-scheme for the backing-map-scheme)
+- the cache's backing map must be configured to use a a local cache (local-scheme for the backing-map-scheme)
-- you need an invocation service to run an invocable (com.tangosol.net.Invocable)
+- you need an invocation service to run the provided invocable (com.tangosol.net.Invocable)
 - your cache keys must be serializable and implement Comparable

 ## Running the example